The Indian Pilgrimage

 Year 10 students wanting to be a Pilgrim, are required to attend an information session, submit an application and attend an interview.
 Students are required to fund part of the trip themselves.
 All of the fundraising is in aid of the charities and is in no way used to subsidise the cost of the trip for students.

 Once selected, students attend regular meetings for 18 months to prepare for the trip and to organise fundraising events.
-There is an orientation camp prior to departure and parents, students and staff regularly meet.
-The Pilgrimage takes place at the end of year 11 every two years.
-St Dominic's Priory College is building a history of Pilgrimages with the inaugural one in 2009, and subsequently in 2010, 2012, 2014 with the 5th one scheduled for 2016.
+There is an orientation prior to departure and parents, students and staff regularly meet.
+The Pilgrimage takes place at the end of Year 11 every two years.
+St Dominic's Priory College is building a history of Pilgrimages with this biannual trip.

 What do the student's think?

 "The three weeks spent in India were eye-opening experience for all involved.
 Whether it was being immersed a brand new culture, the extreme poverty that surrounded us or even the love and generosity that we were always shown despite this, India was an unforgettable experience in every possible way.
-For this opportunity we would like to thank Mrs Shepherd, Mr Noble, Mrs Schliebs and Ms Ryan for accompanying us and the school community for being so generous with donations as well as their continuous support.
-The pilgrimage had been a journey that wrought considerable changes to everyone involved, and though it is now over the experiences had and people met will never be forgotten."
+For this opportunity we would like to thank staff for accompanying us and the school community for being so generous with donations as well as their continuous support.
+The pilgrimage had been a journey that brought considerable changes to everyone involved, and though it is now over the experiences had and people met will never be forgotten."

 " It is hard to put the Pilgrimage experience into words.
 Our group of thirteen had been working towards the trip for over a year and it had become a part of our lives at St Dominic's.
 Whilst in India we were able to see the transformations occurring in the communities for whom we raised money.
 However our own lives have been altered just as much."